Almaty Nightlife: Best Bars, Clubs & Live Music

 - Bill padding at tourist-facing venues.
 Check your bill carefully before paying, especially if items you did not order appear.

+According to Wikipedia’s article on Almaty’s culture, the city’s secular character and large young professional class underpin one of Central Asia’s most dynamic urban entertainment scenes.
 If you are combining nightlife with daytime activities, check our Almaty day trips guide for mountain excursions, hiking, and cultural sites that pair well with late nights in the city.

 Operating Hours and Best Nights